imdaaniel/pure-onepage/README.md

 # Just a simple and pure onepage 🤙🏼
-I made this page to improve my frontend skills, using HTML and CSS only.
+I made this page to improve my frontend skills, using HTML and CSS only, following [this layout](https://www.figma.com/file/wPfqa2Dr4eX4Bh8qD7Z75E/lfinance---html-finance-website-(Community)).

 [Click here to view the page](https://imdaaniel.github.io/pure-onepage/)